The Best Peer-to-Peer Lending Platforms for Investors

 With Lending Club, loans are provided a grade of A through E, with “A” loans offering the lowest risk and lowest returns.
 The higher the return, the riskier the loan.
 So investors can construct a portfolio of loans offering risk and returns based on their own comfort level.
 Lending Club claims that about 99 percent of investors with more than 100 notes will make money.

 Lending Club makes money by charging origination fees of between 1% and 6%.

 Lending Club went public in 2014 and was once the hottest company in the FinTech space.
 But it lost some of its lusters after some scandals involving loan quality and its CEO, who was forced to resign in 2016.

 This company claims to be the first P2P lending platform and has facilitated borrowing for more than 800,000 people.
 Borrowers can get loans of between $2,000 and $40,000, and lenders can get started with as little as $25.

 Prosper offers loans with ratings based on the expected return and risk, and it’s possible to build a portfolio of loans with diverse characteristics.

 Prosper claims to have a high-quality pool of borrowers.
 The company says the average borrower has a FICO credit score of 710 and an average annual income of more than $96,000.
-The company makes money through loan origination fees of between 2.41 percent and 5 percent.
+The company makes money through loan origination fees of between 2.41% and 5%.

 Prosper’s main backers include Sequoia Capital, Francisco Partners, Institutional Venture Partners, and Credit Suisse NEXT Fund.